 Wade was admitted to practice law in Texas in 1994.
 He is admitted to the U.S. Supreme Court and the U.S. District Court for the Southern District and the Eastern District of Texas.
 He is also admitted to practice law in Colorado.

-Wade is Board Certified in Personal Injury Trial Law.
+Wade Moriarty is Board-Certified in Personal Injury Trial Law.

-Wade is currently the President of the Houston Trial Lawyers Association and has been on the HTLA Board of Directors since 2014.
-He is also a Fellow with the Texas Bar Foundation.
+He is a former President of the Houston Trial Lawyers Association and has been on the HTLA Board of Directors since 2014.
+He is a member of ABOTA (American Board of Trial Advocates).
+He is also a Fellow with the Texas Bar Foundation”

 Wade authored “Winning in the Court of Public Opinion” which was published in November/December 2007 issue of The Houston Lawyer.